ExpediaGroup/styx/docs/user-guide/configure-tls.md

   - *cipherSuites* - A list of enabled cipher suites, in order of preference.
 Leave absent to use the SSL provider defaults.
-    Note that the cipher suite names are specific to the SSL provider.
+    Note that the cipher suite names are specific to each SSL provider.

   - *protocols* - A list of TLS protocol versions to use.
     Use this attribute to enforce a more secure version like `TLSv1.2`.